Jose Pablo Cantillo: Early life

-The son of Costa Rican parents, Roberto Cantillo and Rita Bolaños, Jose Pablo Cantillo (known as "Joey" in his high school days) was born in Marshfield, Wisconsin.
-He grew up in Terre Haute, Indiana and attended Terre Haute South Vigo High School where he was a tennis standout for all four years, leading the Terre Haute South Braves to a State Runner-Up finish in 1996.
+The son of Costa Rican parents, Roberto Cantillo and Rita Bolaños, Jose Pablo Cantillo (known as "Joey" in his high school days) grew up in Terre Haute, Indiana and attended Terre Haute South Vigo High School where he was a tennis standout for all four years, leading the Terre Haute South Braves to a State Runner-Up finish in 1996.
 He graduated from Indiana University Bloomington in 2003 with a double major in marketing and finance from the Kelley School of Business.

 Career

 Cantillo decided to pursue an acting career in New York City after taking some drama classes at IU.
 In late 2003, he moved to California.

 After acting in Off-Broadway plays in New York, Cantillo has landed guest roles on popular television series since early 2000.
 He played a recurring role in The Walking Dead as Caesar Martinez, and roles in two of Neill Blomkamp's films, the science fiction action thriller Elysium (2013) and Chappie (2015).
 In 2019, he played the role of Detective Martinez in the "Latino superhero movie" El Chicano.